Plåster

 Plåster (lit.
 Plaster) is the sixth novel by Swedish author Klas Östergren.
 It was published in 1986.
-The novel is about Roland, the night porter, who ends up in hospital after suffering from heart problems.
+The novel is about Roland, a night porter, who ends up in the hospital after suffering from heart problems.
 There he meets Yngve, a cigarette dealer who is also a patient.
-They start talking about the big questions; life, death, friendship and love.
+They start talking about the big questions: life, death, friendship and love.
 When Roland finally manages to take things seriously in his life, he realises that everything may already be too late.